-If you’re looking for an investment strategy that may beat the market, active management may be worth considering.
-The goal of active management is to outperform a specific market index or, in a market downturn, to book losses that are less severe than a specific market index suffers.
+If you’re looking for an investment strategy designed to beat the market, active management could be an option.
+The goal of active management is to outperform a market index or, in a market downturn, to book losses that are less severe than a market index suffers.
 However, active management has fallen out of favor with many investors who find that its outcomes are less consistent than passive management strategies.
-So is active management right for your portfolio?

 Active management is an investment strategy in which an investor or an outside manager or managers actively manage a portfolio.
 Fund managers use fundamental analysis, technical analysis, forecasting and their knowledge and experience to make investment decisions.
 Investment decisions include which securities to buy and when to buy and sell those securities.